alankent/magento2devbox-skeleton/README.md

 **Getting Code from a GitHub Project**

 It is strongly recommended to saving your project code in a private git repository on a hosting provider such as GitHub or BitBucket.
+The following describes how a new environment can get the code from such an environment.

 Log into the web container: